afloresep/HMDB-clustering/README.md

 ### Running the Script

-To run the script, open your terminal, go to tmap folder and execute the following command:
+To run the script, open your terminal, replace HMDB-smiles.csv with your csv and execute the following command:

 ```
-python create_tmap.py HMDB-smiles
+python main.py your_file
 ```

 ### Command-Line Options